AlanMarquesRocha/alanmarquesrocha/README.md

 Has knowledge in Machine Learning, Digital Image Processing using Python and Convolutional Neural Networks (CNN) Has Scrum Foundations Professional Certificate [SFPC] (Jun/2020) - by CertiProf

-I'm interested in Data Science, Machine Learning and Artificial Intelligence
+I'm interested in Data Science, Machine Learning, Artificial Intelligence and Cyber Security.

 LinkedIn: https://www.linkedin.com/in/alanmarquesrocha/